pauleveritt/tagstr-site/docs/htmlbuilder.md

 :end-at: return Fill
 ```

 Next we have the `Fill` dataclass.
 It stores the `args` it was given.
-This dataclass the heart of the filling-in step:
+This dataclass the heart of the filling-in step.

 ```{literalinclude} ../src/tagstr_site/examples/htmlbuilder/hb4.py
 :start-at: def html
 :end-at: return Fill
 ```

 The action starts in the `interpolate` method.
-This is what the tag function called, passing in the AST:
+This is what the tag function called, passing in the AST.

 ```{literalinclude} ../src/tagstr_site/examples/htmlbuilder/hb4.py
 :start-at: def interpolate